 Buildings may also require an Energy Performance Certificate (EPC) if it is sold, built or let.
 The EPC rating shows the performance of the building’s fabric and fixed services.
-By contrast the DEC rating shows how well the occupier is using energy within a building and the trend over the last three years.
+By contrast, the DEC rating shows how well the occupier is using energy within a building and the trend over the last three years.

-Simple – Click the ‘Book Now’ button on this page, which will direct you to ‘Contact’ page.
+Simple – Click the ‘Book Now’ button on this page, which will direct you to the ‘Contact’ page.
 You can choose any of the contact methods to contact our office and place an order.
 If you could provide information for: – Full Property Address – Access Details – Description of building size and/or usage.